radiakos/Project_MLops_DTU/reports/README.md

 * Student s222556 was in charge of setting up dvc, Google Cloud Platform (Cloud Build, Vertex AI, Cloud Run, Cloud Storage, Cloud Functions), developing FastAPI, and code typing.
 * Student s222559 was in charge of developing and implementing the train and predict models, FastAPI, dockerfiles, debugging, profiling, and wandb.
 * Student s213579 was in charge of dockerfiles, code typing, running GCP services.
-* Student ss223526 was in charge of implementing the data preprocessing, train of the model, wandb.
+* Student ss223526 was in charge of implementing the data preprocessing, train of the model, wandb, pre-commit file and developed tests for unit testing the data preprocessing and make dataset.